Brodie Burns-Williamson

 4

-After the march, we joined the ANZAC Day service along with the many others who joined in the march (pictured below).
+After the march, we joined the ANZAC Day service along with many others (pictured below).
 Together, we listened to speeches recounting the horrors of war, did our best to recite the hymns, and observed a moment of silence to remember those who did not return.
 Then we went and ate a Clarke's pie - something less sobering Mortlake is well known for.

 5

-But this ANZAC Day reminded me that history very much also lives on in our local communities, our families, and in the stories we pass down.
-In visiting Mortlake, we didn’t just join a dawn service - we reconnected with our own family story and ensured that the legacy of our forebears continues to be honored for generations to come, including by my son.
+This ANZAC Day reminded me that history lives on in our local communities, our families, and in the stories we pass down.
+In visiting Mortlake, we reconnected with our family story.

 Lest We Forget.